ericholscher/ericholscher.com/index.rst

 Welcome
 =======

 Welcome to the home of Eric Holscher on the web.
 I talk about software development, mostly in the realm of Django.
-I am interested in the real time web, testing, mobile apps, and other things.
+I am interested in the web, testing, mobile apps, documentation, and lots of other things.

 I am currently walking the `Pacific Crest Trail <http://en.wikipedia.org/wiki/Pacific_Crest_Trail>`_, in a quest for the holy grail.
 My journey lasts from April 15, 2013, until some time in the future :) I will be writing quite a bit about that as well.